All code in HOOMD must be tested to ensure that it operates correctly.

 python3 -m pytest hoomd

-See the pytest invocation docs for information on how to control pytest output, select specific tests, and more.
+See the pytest documentation for information on how to control output, select specific tests, and more.

 Running tests with MPI¶